 Chapter 5.
 Removed

-The following feature has been removed from this release, as defined in "Release Levels and Interface Stability".
+The following features or properties were removed from this release, as defined in "Release Levels and Interface Stability".

 For more information, see Transmit Cookies Securely in the User Guide.

 com.iplanet.am.naming.url was removed.

 com.sun.identity.agents.config.service.resolver was removed in Java Agents 5.8 but reintroduced in Java Agents 5.8.1.

 6.1.
 Fixes in Java Agents 5.8.1

 The following issues were fixed in this release:

 AMAGENTS-4204: JASPA: Fragments feature does not work with transaction policy

 AMAGENTS-4196: JASPA: When profile attribute is not found agent should continue authorization.

 AMAGENTS-4113: JASPA: Reintroduce the original service resolver property